telehash/telehash.github.io/v3/e3x/channels.md

 All streaming data sent between two endpoints in an exchange must be part of a `channel` packet.
 Every channel has an integer id included as the `c` parameter in the JSON.
 See [Channel IDs](#channelids) for details on how they are selected/handled.

 A channel may have only one outgoing initial packet, only one response to it, or it may be long-lived with many packets exchanged using the same "c" identifier (depending on the type of channel).
-Channels are by default unreliable, they have no retransmit or ordering guarantees, and an `end` always signals the last packet for the channel with none in response.
+Channels are by default unreliable, they have no retransmit or ordering guarantees, and an `end` always signals the last *content* packet being sent (acknowledgements/retransmits may still occur after).
 When required, an app can also create a [reliable](reliable.md) channel that does provide ordering and retransmission functionality.

 ## Packet Encryption